 Just under a month before the Pennsylvania primary, Penn State students will have the chance to cast their votes on another ballot — UPUA’s 11th Assembly elections.

-Presidential candidate Terry Ford hails from Basking Ridge, New Jersey, is a junior accounting major, and UPUA’s current vice president.
+Presidential candidate Terry Ford, who hails from Basking Ridge, N.J., is a junior accounting major and UPUA’s current vice president.
 He has been involved with the Assembly since interning as a freshman, and has taken a more critical role in student government each year in hopes of enriching the collegiate experience at University Park.

 As a sophomore, Ford worked closely with his fellow members of the Student Life and Governmental Affairs Committees as an at-large representative.
 Ford increased his responsibilities again this year as Vice President of UPUA’s 10th Assembly alongside President Emily McDonald, contributing to the Student Leader Transportation Commission and the Student Engagement Search Committee as its senior director.
 Throughout his tenure with UPUA, Ford has focused on issues concerning the addition of more street lights to downtown State College and ensuring students have a voice in determining where their fee dollars are spent, among other endeavors.